nycdsa/tech-action-working-group/src/_posts/2025-05-09-Principles-On-Technology.md

 3. **The call to bring critical technological infrastructure under public ownership and build open-source technologies beyond the imperative of capital.**
 4. **The right to collective autonomy, consent and ownership over our personal data and how digital technologies utilize it.**

-These principles are not just theoretical tenants; rather, we put them into practice by making the following commitments:
+These principles are not just theoretical tenets; rather, we put them into practice by making the following commitments:

 1. **The formation of a robust political education program around technology, accessible to all.**
 2. **The push towards comprehensive, proactive legislation on digital technology that protects the public from technological harms.**